pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 #### tests

 None of the samples have tests.
 I don't believe you can actually develop and ship an Alexa skill without tests.
-There are so many paths and branches and intents that as soon as you add a modicum of complexity to your skill, you'll get bugs.
+There are so many paths, branches and intents, that as soon as you add a modicum of complexity to your skill, you'll get bugs.

 In the tests folder we have our fixtures known as `event-samples` and a giant test file.
-Now, you could probably split this up but it feels like a "pre-optimisation", I quite liked having all my skill test paths together.
+Now, you could probably split this up but it feels like a "pre-optimisation".
+I quite liked having all my skill test paths together.
 So we have some helpers at the top:

 * `sanitise` just to make life easier if you've used a multi-line template string and want to assert on the speech output
-* `getOutputSpeech` which just destructures the response, strips everything back and allows us to assert on what we care about, what Alexa said
+* `getOutputSpeech` which just destructures the response, strips everything back (the ssml tags) and allows us to assert on what we care about, what Alexa said
 * `getAttribute` which again is a nice to have little abstraction to pick out our session attributes to test on
 * `runIntent` finally, but by no means least, this is the thing that will make all your testing a dream.
 It uses `aws-lambda-mock-context` to stub out all the context stuff we don't really care about and gives us a fluent API to invoke our intent with ease

 I've gone for a heavily nested approach to give it the feel of a conversation when you read the output.
 So each `describe` is what the user would say, then the test name is what you think your skill should have done.
-As you can see we can now nicely destructure and assert in quite a clean manner.
+As you can see we can now nicely destructure and `assert` in quite a clean manner.
 Also using fat arrows means less curly braces for each `it` for the win.

 I would split the `event-samples` by handler state.
 This just makes them more manageable.
-This is an example `event-sample` which would be in the `game` directory:
+This is an example `event-sample` which would be in the `playing` directory:

 ```json
 {